magentabusiness/IoT-Quickstart/Application Enablement/05_Install_and_setup_Postman.md

 ## Import Demo Certificate

 **IMPORTANT: You may only use this client Certificate only for testing.**
-**For production use, you have to request your own client certificate from T-Mobile Austria.**
+**For production use, you have to request your own client certificate from Magenta Telekom.**

 * Download (Save Link to PC): [Demo Certificate](https://raw.githubusercontent.com/alliot-at/Quickstart/master/Application%20Enablement/Demo_Client_Certificates/IoT-Gateway.crt)
 * Download (Save Link to PC): [Demo Certificate Key](https://raw.githubusercontent.com/alliot-at/Quickstart/master/Application%20Enablement/Demo_Client_Certificates/IoT-Gateway.key)